oulutan/ActorConditionedAttentionMaps/README.md

 7. Model will train for 1 epoch and then evaluate the results on the validation set.
 Periodically check this to see your performance on AVA.
 This will also generate AVA-style results which could be used for ActivityNet submissions.

 # Training on other Datasets

+`model_training/Datasets_JHMDB.py` file is available which was used during JHMDB dataset training.
+Please create a similar file for your own dataset.